How to get a Certificate of Resale in North Dakota

 Step 3 – Identify what the purchaser’s business sells, leases or rents

 Step 4 – Include the name of the seller

-Step 5 – Enter the purchaser’s business name, address then sign the certificate.
+Step 5 – Enter the purchaser’s business name and address, then sign the certificate

 Does a North Dakota Resale Certificate Expire?

 A North Dakota Certificate of Resale does not expire.

 Where do I file the North Dakota Resale Certificate?

 The resale certificate is kept on file by the seller and is not filed with the state.